 You’ll need the following:

-- Light source (I’ve chosen a Westcott Ice Light II, but there are others)
+- Light source (I’ve chosen a Westcott Ice Light II)

 - Photographers haze